Sheffield Hallam University – Support for Students

 Staff wellbeing.
 The University's staff wellbeing pages link to a range of support services, including staff counselling.

-Independent specialist support – Sexual Abuse and Harassment
+External specialist support – Sexual Abuse and Harassment

 Sexual Assault Referral Centre (SARC).
 Hackenthorpe Lodge is the Sexual Assault Referral Centre in Sheffield.
 They are here to help you if you have experienced sexual violence and/or sexual abuse.
 You can call them on 0330 223 0938, 24 hours a day, seven days a week, for an initial assessment.
 They will aim to see you within 90 minutes for an urgent forensic medical examination.
 It is best to visit them as soon as possible after an incident.
 The medical and emotional support services are confidential.
 They will not tell anyone you’ve contacted or seen them unless you want them to.
 You can use any of their services without involving the police.